dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/secrets-scopes.md

         defaultAccess: deny
 ```

-For applications that need to be deined access to the Kubernetes secret store, follow [these instructions]({{< ref kubernetes-overview.md >}}), and add the following annotation to the application pod.
+For applications that need to be denied access to the Kubernetes secret store, follow [these instructions]({{< ref kubernetes-overview.md >}}), and add the following annotation to the application pod.

 ```yaml
 dapr.io/config: appconfig